gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 The following [section]({{< relref "../General/TasksHowTo.md#enable-stream-processors" >}}) in our [Stroom Tasks HowTo]({{< relref "../General/TasksHowTo.md" >}}) shows how to do this.

-## Testing our Stroom Application and Proxy Installation
+## Testing Our Stroom Application and Proxy Installation

 To complete the installation process we will test that we can send and ingest data.